 Write a different cover letter for every application

-A cover letter should show a match between you and the position you are applying for.
-To be a fit for a position, you need to also be a fit for the organization.
-Do your homework!
+It is key to show that you are both qualified for the job and a match for the organization.
+To demonstrate that you are qualified for the job, research the requirements and make concrete claims about your abilities to perform these requirements.
+In order to show that you are a fit for the organization, you need to do your homework!
 What goals and opportunities excite you about the organization?
 What makes it a good place for you to work and advance your career?
 Which of your skills and accomplishments match those requested in the job posting?

 You’ll be a more exciting candidate if you demonstrate that you understand and are enthusiastic about the organization’s mission.
 Find specific words or phrases that the organization uses to describe its own values (e.g, “transforming the landscape of renewable energy,” “fast-moving and dynamic”).
 Echo these phrases in your letter.
 Highlight experiences and interests of yours that correspond to these values.